 Eligibility: Full-time faculty and staff

 The Nancy Kenny Award honors an individual of integrity who has demonstrated exceptional collaborative leadership in academic business matters at the University.
 The award is named for Nancy Kenny, who served the University in business leadership positions across the campus.
 The award was established in 2013.
-Awardees will be recognized at The Laurels award reception.
+Awardees are recognized at The Laurels annual award reception.